 In 2008, the senior management team undertook an MBO of the business, with Paul McNaughton becoming the Managing Director and David Newton becoming the Chairman.
 Succession planning at Darke & Taylor has always involved the phased retirement of senior shareholder directors to enable the smooth, orderly transition of the management of the company to existing employees who understand the business and who, after their own investment in the company, use their experience and capability to ensure its on-going success.

-Since 2010 D&T has actively invested in the growth of new services and technologies, in particular developing specialist teams to address the advances and opportunities in electrical renewable and energy efficient technologies (including solar PV, LED lighting, electrical vehicle charging and battery storage) and also fire and security systems, enabling it operate as an industry specialist in the design, installation, commissioning and maintenance of the critical systems that protect people and property.
+Since 2010 D&T has actively invested in the growth of new services and technologies, in particular developing specialist teams to address the advances and opportunities in electrical renewable and energy efficient technologies (including solar PV, solar thermal, LED lighting, heat pumps, electrical vehicle charging and battery storage), and also fire and security systems, enabling it operate as an industry specialist in the design, installation, commissioning and maintenance of the critical systems that protect people and property.

 Over recent years, Darke & Taylor has become an award-winning business, with success at both industry and local business awards, highlights including Contractor of the Year at both the ECA Awards and The Electrical Industry Awards, Business of the Year at the Oxfordshire Business Awards, and a number of awards for our Apprenticeship Initiative (more here).

 In 2016, Darke & Taylor invested in and relocated to Radiant House (named after the early Hill Upton & Co offices in Oxford) in Long Hanborough, Oxfordshire.
 From this location the company provides a full range of electrical and building services engineering solutions including design & installation, testing & inspection, energy saving, HVAC & plumbing, fire & security systems, data & audio-visual and planned & reactive maintenance to a wide variety of customers and clients.